MicrosoftDocs/win32/desktop-src/Controls/tcn-getobject.md

 ---
 title: TCN\_GETOBJECT notification code
 description: Sent by a tab control when it has the TCS\_EX\_REGISTERDROP extended style and an object is dragged over a tab item in the control.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '0beddabe-0e97-4fe7-bcf7-adaba0d72dfe'
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 0beddabe-0e97-4fe7-bcf7-adaba0d72dfe
+keywords:
-keywords: ["TCN_GETOBJECT notification code Windows Controls"]
+- TCN_GETOBJECT notification code Windows Controls
 topic_type:
 - apiref
 api_name: